-If the need for the accommodation is not readily apparent or known to a PHA, the family must explain the relationship between the requested accommodation and the disability.
-There must be an identifiable connection, or nexus, between the requested accommodation and the individual's disability.
+If the need for the accommodation is not readily apparent or known to the PHA, the family must explain the relationship between the requested accommodation and the disability.

-The CDA will encourage the family to make its request in writing using a reasonable accommodation request form.
+The CDA will encourage the family to make its request in writing using a reasonable accommodation request form, and the reasonable accommodation request form must be submitted within 10 business days.
 However, the CDA will consider the accommodation any time the family indicates that an accommodation is needed whether or not a formal written request is submitted.
+If an informal request is made by the family, the family must explain what type of accommodation is needed to the CDA within 10 business days.